Katherine Wootton is a TV producer, and writer/director/actor for film and theatre.

 Kat studied film and television at the George Washington University in D.C, before moving to Toronto, Canada, where she studied film directing at LIFT, made two short films, and directed fringe and independent theatre.

-She is excited about moving back to Canada, and continuing to create amazing tv, film, and theatre projects.
+She is excited about continuing to create amazing tv, film, and theatre projects.